JM-data/Unsupervised_DeepFunctionalMaps_ICCV19/README.md

 ### Unsupervised Deep Functional Maps
 An unsupervised approach to Deep Functional Maps implemented in Tensorflow 1.9.0.
-The goal was to obtain, and then improve upon, the same state-of-the-art results in the following paper https://arxiv.org/abs/1704.08686 by Litany et al.

 You can find our paper explaining more details of the implementation here : https://arxiv.org/pdf/1812.03794.pdf

 <figure>